— Homer Simpson's unique summary of Animal House, to the tune of the Animal House theme song

 Vomit Discretion Shot: Flounder throws up on Dean Wormer - offscreen.
 (But we hear the "splat" and see Wormer's secretary's shocked reaction.)

 Wacky Fratboy Hijinx: The Deltas steal and (accidentally) kill a horse, leave both Mrs. Wormer and Clorette DePasto drunken wrecks, and of course turn the Homecoming Parade into an utter fiasco.
-Not to mention what happens every Halloween....
+Not to mention, according to Dean Wormer, dumping an entire truckload of fizzies into the swim meet, delivering the medical school cadavers to the alumni dinner, filling the trees with underwear every Halloween, and blowing up the toilets every spring.

 Was Just Leaving: Subverted.
 When a coed says, "He was just leaving," Otter replies, "No I'm not."